dagu-org/dagu/README.md

 ### 1. Launch the Web UI

-Run `dagu server` and browse to `http://127.0.0.1:8080` to explore the Web UI.
+Start the server with `dagu server` and browse to `http://127.0.0.1:8080` to explore the Web UI.

 ### 2. Create a new DAG

-Press the `New DAG` button in the web UI.
-Input `example` in the input dialog.
+Create a DAG by clicking the `New DAG` button on the top page of the web UI.
+Input `example` in the dialog.

 *Note: DAG (YAML) files will be placed in `~/.dagu/dags` by default.
 See [Admin Configuration](#admin-configuration) for more details.*